artsy/hokusai/README.md

 ## Testing Hokusai

+Hokusai is currently tested on Pythons 2.7.16 and 3.5.8.

-Install poetry (see above)
+1) Install poetry (see above).

-Install dependencies: `poetry install --no-root`.
+2) Install dependencies: `poetry install --no-root`.

+3) Run tests

 All tests can be run with `make tests`.